-PROCEDURES FOR NOTIFICATION OF ON-CALL STATUS
+• PROCEDURES FOR NOTIFICATION OF ON-CALL STATUS

 Team members are responsible for statusing themselves in IROC.
 Dispatch centers will confirm team member availability, especially if outside the normal team schedule.
-Established team rosters, with substitutes as they occur, shall be created by and be the responsibility of the GBCC.
-These lists shall be posted to the GBCC website.
+Master Rosters will be poster to the GBCC website after GBCG approval.
+Mobilization Rosters will be posted after date/time needed on the order has expired.